sylviaduarte/navigation/README.md

 This is my attempt to create an interactive business website with purely HTML and CSS.
 There are likely better solutions for creating interactive elements on a webpage that can be found with JavaScript, but I wanted to see what was possible with the languages I knew already.

+UPDATE:
+Navigation.v3 is my attempt to make the existing site mobile-friendly (and generally learn about responsive web design).